Spasmochi/for_thatone/README.md

     a.
 Create state to hold the current value of the countdown timer.
        Display this time in the "Time Remaining" header
     b.
-Set up an effect that runs every time the `timeRemaining` changes The effect should wait 1 second, then decrement the `timeRemaining` by 1
+Set up an effect that runs every time the state of your stateful time variable changes The effect should wait 1 second, then decrement the `timeRemaining` by 1

        Hint: use `setTimeout` instead of `setInterval`.
 This will help you avoid